Sasquatch! Music Festival: Sunday, May 27

 M.I.A. was scheduled to perform but cancelled due to visa complications.

 2006

 The 2006 Sasquatch!
 Music Festival marked the first time the festival ran for three days.
 The event began on Friday, May 26 and lasted until Sunday, May 28.
 The second day was marked by an afternoon hailstorm, which forced Neko Case and her band off stage and threatened to shut down the show entirely.
-Fortunately, the storm subsided and the festival was able to continue as scheduled.
+Fortunately, the storm subsided and the festival was able to continue as scheduled, as The Tragically Hip took the stage.